Shushi Liberation Day

-Shushi Liberation Day (Շուշիի ազատագրման օրը) is a national holiday celebrated in Armenia and the self-proclaimed Republic of Artsakh.
+Shushi Liberation Day (Շուշիի ազատագրման օրը) is a national holiday celebrated in Armenia and formerly in the self-proclaimed Republic of Artsakh.
 It is commemorated on both 8 and 9 May as a way to celebrate the anniversary of the Capture of Shushi and the Siege of Stepanakert (referred to commonly by Armenians as the Liberation of Shushi) from Azerbaijani forces in 1992.
 Being both former Soviet republics, the holiday also commemorates the traditional Victory Day celebrations on 9 May, commemorating the surrender of Nazi Germany at the end of the Great Patriotic War in 1945.
 The holiday serves as the official holiday of the Artsakh Defense Army, which was established on this day.

 Commemorations

 Many officials and veterans lay wreaths at the Tomb of the Unknown Soldier in Yerevan's Victory Park and the Yerablur.
 Greetings are given by the President of Armenia and the President of Artsakh.

 2005 celebrations

 The 2005 celebrations marked the 60th anniversary of the war.
-President Robert Kocharian was in Moscow during the celebrations to attend the Victory Day Parade on Red Square.
+President Robert Kocharyan was in Moscow during the celebrations to attend the Victory Day Parade on Red Square.